imytk/ALIFE_Public_Expo/Zone 3 - History of Artificial Life/placards/zone3.md

 * **Leonardo da Vinci (c.
 1495)**: Designed a mechanical knight that could sit up, wave its arms, and open its visor.

-* **Jacques de Vaucanson (18th Century)**: Built incredibly complex, life-sized automatons, including a mechanical duck that could quack, drink water, digest food, and even "excrete".
+* **Jacques de Vaucanson (18th Century)**: Built incredibly complex, life-sized automatons, including a mechanical duck that could quack, drink water, and even "digest" and "excrete" food.

 These mechanical marvels weren't truly "alive", but they still showcased an early curiosity about the mechanisms of life and especially the possibility of replicating them.
 They laid the conceptual groundwork for a science (and a community) that would emerge centuries later.

 # From Automata to Algorithms

-The true leap towards modern Artificial Life (ALife) came not just from mechanical ingenuity, but from the realization that the logic of life could be separated from its physical manifestation.
+The true leap towards modern Artificial Life (or "ALife") came not just from mechanical ingenuity, but from the realization that the logic of life could be separated from its physical manifestation.
 The mid-20th century saw groundbreaking ideas that shifted the focus from building physical machines to understanding the underlying computational and informational processes of life.

 Key figures and concepts that ignited this shift include: